 Being based in just minutes away from the capital, we are able to offer a full UK recycling and data destruction service with weekly runs up and down the country and daily runs to into the Capital.

 In many cases we can carry out the whole computer disposal and recycling process totally free of charge.

 We do the hard work for you.
 We handle the whole computer disposal and recycling process for you from start to finish including all paperwork for your audit trail and “Duty of care” in the disposal of waste computer equipment.
 We work all over the UK and handle computer disposal and data destruction work for many BIG companies, government agencies and places of education.
 We are fully compliant with the WEEE Directive.
-With new EU laws for the disposal of waste electronic and electrical equipment being imposed all of the time, it is important to stay up to date, and this is where Techlogic-UK.Com can save you time and money by handling the whole computer recycling and disposal process from start to finish.
+With new EU laws for the disposal of waste electronic and electrical equipment being imposed all of the time, it is important to stay up to date, and this is where Slough IT Recycling can save you time and money by handling the whole computer recycling and disposal process from start to finish.

 WHAT IS WEEE?

 The Waste Electrical and Electronic Equipment Directive (WEEE Directive) is the European Community directive 2012/19/EU on waste electrical and electronic equipment (WEEE) which, together with the RoHS Directive 2002/95/EC, became European Law in February 2003.
 The WEEE Directive set collection, recycling and recovery targets for all types of electrical goods, with a minimum rate of 4 kilograms per head of population per annum recovered for recycling by 2009.
 The RoHS Directive set restrictions upon European manufacturers as to the material content of new electronic equipment placed on the market.